monkvision/monkjs/packages/public/camera-web/README.md

 }
 ```

-## Camera constraints
+## Camera resolution
-The resolution quality of the camera of the Camera video stream that is fetched from the user's device is configurable
-by passing it as a prop to the Camera component.
-Note that device selection (selecting which Camera will be used when
+The resolution quality of the pictures taken by the Camera component is configurable by passing it as a prop to the
-the device has many available) is disabled for now.
-This is because this is instead handled automatically by the
-component in order to prevent unusable cameras (zoomed ones for instance) to be used.

-Example of how to configure the resolution of the Camera :
+Camera component :

 ```tsx
 import { Camera, CameraResolution } from '@monkvision/camera-web';